 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA is a retirement plan that allows entrepreneurs to save a percentage of their net business profits.
-Contributions must come from an employer, so, as a independent business owner, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) have designated.
-If you have employees, it's required to contribute the same amount for them as you do for yourself.
-You may choose to contribute a set monetary value or a percentage of wages to employee accounts.
-A SEP IRA works well for businesses that experience fluctuating revenue streams.
-Unlike other plans, SEP IRAs are free of expensive setup or ongoing fees.
+Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that allows those who are self-employed to save a percentage of their net business profits.
+Contributions can only be made by an employer, so, as a independent business owner, you (the employee) would not be able to contribute more than the 25% you (the employer) allocate.
+If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
+It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
+A SEP IRA may be ideal for businesses that experience cycles of high revenue and low revenue.
+Unlike other plans, SEP IRAs are free of the high fees associated with starting or maintaining other plans.

 Contribution Limits: Contribution limits for employees in a SEP IRA must not exceed: